vielhuber/jwtbutler/README.md

 ### custom login dom

-if you need a custom login html dom instead of the default one, you also can pass it to the object:
+if you need a custom login html dom instead of the default one, simply pass it as an argument:

 ```js
 login_form: `